keystonejs/keystone/docs/api/create-list.md

 ### `singular`

-KeystoneJS list names should be singular and KeystoneJS will attempt to determine a plural.
+Keystone list names should be singular and Keystone will attempt to determine a plural.

-Where KeystoneJS can't determine a plural you may be forced to use a different list name.
+Where Keystone can't determine a plural you may be forced to use a different list name.

 The `singular` option allows you to change the display label for singular items.

-E.g. KeystoneJS can't determine a plural for 'Sheep'.
+E.g. Keystone can't determine a plural for 'Sheep'.
 Let's change the `singular` option:

 ```javascript
 keystone.createList('WoolyBoi', {